13pixlar/sticky-list/readme.txt

 to you version of Gravity Forms.
 Note that this change will be lost when updating Sticky List.
 Therefore its absolutely recommended that you update Gravity Forms when using this plugin on a production site.

 == Changelog ==

+= 1.0.4 =
+* Update: Added alphabetic sorting of pages/posts in embedd dropdown
+* Update: Increased number of visible pages/posts in embedd dropdown
+* Feature: Added the option to manually input am embedd url

+= 1.0.3 =
+* Fixed an issue where last name was displayed before first name in the list
+* Fixed an issue that prevented some confirmations from displaying
+* Fixed som undefined index warnings

 = 1.0.2 =
 * Fixed a problem where dependencies would not get included